If your child loves dinosaurs, this is a science experiment that is sure to WOW them!

 You don’t have to use pink salt as I did; it’s just what I had handy.
 I would have rather used white table salt so I didn’t add color to the salt dough fossils!

-Get your preschooler involved: Same for the salt.
+Get your child involved: Same for the salt.
 I filled up the measuring cup and my daughter poured it into the mixing bowl.

 Step 3: Mix dry ingredients